Share this with

 - Roam the majestic halls of The Grand Palace made glorious by pillars and walls encrusted with gleaming colorful mosaics

-- Spend a morning wowed by the bustle of famous Damnoen Saduak Floating Market
+- Spend a morning wowed by the bustle of the famous Damnoen Saduak Floating Market

 - Cruise the Chao Phraya River and its many channels in a long-tail speed boat and see why Bangkok is called the “Venice of the East”